Antiz96/arch-update/README.md

 - KeepUninstalledPackages=[Num] # Number of uninstalled packages' versions to keep in pacman's cache.
 Defaults to 0.
 - PrivilegeElevationCommand=[Cmd] # Command to be used for privilege elevation.
 Valid options are `sudo`, `doas` or `run0`.
 If this option is not set, Arch-Update will use the first available command in the following order: `sudo`, `doas` then `run0`.
 - DiffProg=[Editor] # Editor to use to visualize/edit differences during the pacnew files processing.
 Defaults to the `$DIFFPROG` environment variable's value (or `vimdiff` if `$DIFFPROG` isn't set).
 Note that, due to the lack of option to preserve environment variable in `doas`, this option will be ignored when using `doas` as the privilege elevation method.
 - AURHelper=[AUR Helper] # AUR helper to be used for AUR packages support.
 Valid options are `paru` or `yay`.
-If this option is not set, Arch-Update will use the first available AUR Helper in the following order: `paru` then `yay` (in case none of them is installed, Arch-Update will not take AUR packages into account).
+If this option is not set, Arch-Update will use the first available AUR helper in the following order: `paru` then `yay` (in case none of them is installed, Arch-Update will not take AUR packages into account).

 Options are case sensitive, so capital letters have to be respected.
 ```